lkhedlund/quick-quiz/README.md

 You can change the exercise questions using the Javascript arrays contained in each folder.
 Everything can be uploaded, and will work, on a personal website or university-hosted site.

+## Styled and unstyled versions
+There are two versions of each app that you can choose depending on preference.
+The styled, or 'standard' versions have some basic styling courtesy Google's Material Design framework.
+These are essentially ready to go.
+The unstyled, or 'basic' versions have as little CSS as possible.
+You can style them however you wish to fit your website.

 ## Who is this for?

 Everyone, especially those without programming experience.
 I wanted to make something that was easy to make changes to and load up without much fuss.
 This ease is why I chose to use Google's Material Design framework for styling.
 You can add these to any website without having to play around with CSS and other scripts.
 Win-win!